Getting Started with running SRI - Stratum V2 reference implementation

 Download a release from Sjors' fork of Bitcoin Core from https://github.com/Sjors/bitcoin/releases

-Edit the bitcoin.conf file by adding:
+Edit the bitcoin.conf file stored in ~/.bitcoin/ by adding:

 server=1